o-jasper/julia-glplot/readme.markdown

 ## (maybe)TODO

-* Fix out-of-dateness.
+* Update readme.

-* How stuff is loaded/run not standard?
-How do i get this to be according to 'the best convention' out there?
+* Packaging...
+I *cannot* find how to do it properly, i dont want to load stuff, `import` (or now `use`) *should* do it IMO.

-* Real time plotter 'averages over different lengths of time' plot and corresponding '2d' histogram.
-What is currently there is a bit too limited.
+* Real time plotter/`KeyedData`
+  + 'averages over different lengths of time'
-  + Also bar plots along length.
+  + `ContinuousSeq` 'virtual' elements.
+  + `KeyedData` 'deltas' as values.(and drawing thereof in `FancyKeyedData`)
+  + Real time plot linear fitting.(there is already some linear fitting code)
+  + Spectrums.(and drawing thereof)
+  + Matrix with correlations.

+* `FancyKeyedData` as object is the right way?
+Seems like an elaborate set of options, maybe do it that way?

 * Waterfall plot. (possibly change real time plotter to do it)
+  Note: the real time plotter with many bar plots can do it.
+  (but not exactly optimal)

 * better docs, examples.(Well the tests are examples.)
-  Example with arduino output.
+  Example with arduino input.

 * plotting of 2d arrays and histograms.

 * 3d plots.

 * other outputs? (cairo?)

-* Get the linear fitting code to work.

 ## Copyright
 Everything is under GPLv3, license included under `doc/`